UmaSangumathi/BaitMaker/README.md

 'Directory': the initial files required for the designing and the output files are written
 'Species Conserved baits fasta file': fasta file with designed conserved baits designed by option A. This is to make sure that the Species   consevered baits already designed are included.
 'Query reference genomes in fasta': This file is a fasta file with all the genome sequences for which the baits are designed (.fa)

-Each step generated a number of intermediate files and these are deleted in the final step
+Each step generated a number of intermediate files and these are deleted in the final step.

-DesignMinimalBaits.py.
-Hence if you have any other file with the following terms they will be deleted.  json , finalbaits, Optimized, Blast, blast, Redesign, txt , Untar
 Output files:
+The script tries to find baits targeting the sequences in 3 iterations.
+Usually the iter3* are the files containing the designed baits.
+If there is no enough complexity in the number of sequences then the designed baits will be in iter2* or iter1*.
+Please make sure the iter*-untargeted.csv doesn't have many sequences.

-*-All_BAITS.fa: Fasta file with all the baits sequences
+iter*.fa: Fasta file with all the baits sequences
-*-All_BAITS-mapped.csv: File contains the information on where the baits map to each of the genome sequence used.
+iter*-mapped.csv: File contains the information on where the baits map to each of the genome sequence used.
-*-All_BAITS-untargeted.csv: Untargeted region of the genome where the adjacent baits are in a distance of more than 500bp apart from each other.
+iter*-untargeted.csv: Untargeted region of the genome where the adjacent baits are in a distance of more than 500bp apart from each other.

 ####  Requirements:
 1. CD-HIT
 2.  blastn